jforget/raku-Hamilton2/doc/Hamilton.en.md

 `nb_region_paths`  for departments,  it is  the number  of Hamiltonian macro-paths starting from or stopping at this region.
 For departments, this field is zero.

+The `nb_macro_paths_1`  field also counts the  Hamiltonian macro-paths starting from or  stopping at this region, but in  this case, only the macro-paths which  generated full  Hamiltonian paths are  counted.
+For departments, this field is zero.

 The  `exterior`  field  is  significant only  for  departments  (small areas).
 If `1`, that means that  the department shares a border with a